rickbsgu/rickb-recipes/recipes/tips/on-quantities.md

 If you're a strict recipe follower, you may find the recipes in here a bit frustrating.
 While I've tried to provide reasonable quantities, you have to consider them as "suggestions".

-individual tastes are just different.
+Individual tastes are just different.
 I provide quantities and ingredients that I think works for me - your mileage may vary.

-#### A Stint at _Cordon Bleu_

-If it is any consolation or even, perhaps, inspirational, my spouse used to be a strict 'by-the-numbers' recipe follower.
-She was fond of saying, "If you can read, you can cook!"

-And yes, she was frustrated - even derisive - of my cooking technique.

-Then she spent a considerable amount of time and money to attend _Cordon Bleu_ in Paris, and quickly learned that nothing is 'by-the-numbers'.

-Well, maybe except for pastry.

-But, in the _cuisine_ syllabus, it is not so.
-An exchange she relates between a student and an instructor at _Cordon Blue_ is illustrative:

-> Student: "How long do you let it cook?"
->
-> Instructor (with a shrug): "Until it is done..."

-#### Post-Script

-My spouse is no longer a strictly 'by-the-numbers' cook.
-She now does things in the kitchen that are much more imaginative and wonderful than I could ever do, and she does it pretty much on the fly.

-To be sure, I've learned a lot by "osmosis from association" &ndash, it's a real perq having access to someone who is attending _the_ premier cooking school in the world (and the homework is right tasty...)
+#### Find Your Own Taste

+Use these recipes as a starting point.
+Experiment and find out the quantities (and perhaps cook times and other factors) that work for you.

+Cooking is a dynamic activity &ndash; I'm still tweaking recipes that I've made for years.
+It's a continual learning process for me, and it will be for you.
+If it isn't, you're not doing it right.

+Share thoughts with me in the comments section.
+If you come up with something better, I'm not above updating the recipe with something that works better.

+Cheers,
+rickb